Victoria Pickett

-Victoria Serena Pickett (born August 12, 1996) is a Canadian soccer player who plays as a midfielder for NJ/NY Gotham FC in the National Women's Soccer League (NWSL) and the Canada national team.
+Victoria Serena Pickett (born August 12, 1996) is a Canadian professional soccer player who plays as a midfielder for AFC Toronto of the Northern Super League on loan from National Women's Soccer League club North Carolina Courage and the Canada national team.

 Early life

 Pickett started playing soccer at age four with Barrie SC.
 When she was 13, she joined Glen Shields SC.
 She was named the Barrie Sports Athlete of the Year in 2015.

 College career

 She played college soccer for the Wisconsin Badgers.
 In 2018, Pickett made the women's semifinalist list for the Hermann Trophy, an annual award for college soccer players.
 In 2019, she suffered a serious knee injury, tearing five ligaments, keeping her out of action until 2021.
 Despite the knee injury in 2019, Pickett appeared in 57 games across her college career, scoring 5 goals and providing 11 assists.

 Club career

+Aurora FC, 2017

-In 2017, she played for Aurora FC in League1 Ontario, scoring in her debut against West Ottawa SC.
+In 2017, Pickett played for Aurora FC in League1 Ontario, scoring in her debut against West Ottawa SC.
 She finished the season with two goals in eight appearances.